katassyn/BroadcastPlugin/README.md

 ## Installation

-1. Download the latest version of BroadcastPlugin from the [releases page](https://github.com/yourusername/BroadcastPlugin/releases)
+1. Download the latest version of BroadcastPlugin
 2. Place the JAR file in your server's `plugins` directory
 3. Restart your server or use a plugin manager to load the plugin
 4. The plugin will generate default configuration files in the `plugins/BroadcastPlugin` directory